enesorhaan/DotNetProjects/README.md

 This section shows CRUD operations for any data in the API (movies, directors, etc.) using Postman.

-1. First of all, in order to access any data, a customer record must first be created.
+**1. First of all, in order to access any data, a customer record must first be created.**
 - API Customer Endpoint:  `POST /customers`
 - Sample Json Format that should be included in the body of the request to be sent: